Freedom of Information Act

 Do not include a self-addressed stamped envelope, a check or any type of payment with initial request.
 If processing fees apply, an invoice will be issued.

-FOIA requests are responded to within 20 working days (excluding weekends and legal public holidays).
+FOIA requests are responded to within 20 working days (excluding weekends and legal public holidays); however, some requests may require more time.
+In this situation, Noridian will contact the requester with an update.
 If prepayment is required, the request will be completed within 20 days of payment receipt.